tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 # csw-host-config

 This is just a helper to create a host configuration application.
-A component/subsystem is can create their own host configuration application using this helper, to be more precise every github repository should have one host configuration application.
+A component/subsystem can create their own host configuration application using this helper; to be more precise, every Github repository should have one host configuration application.
-The reason for having one app per repo is, when you run `universal:publish` task, it will generate zip which will be self contained (will have all the required dependencies) and can be deployed independently on any machine.
+The reason for having one app per repo is, when you run `universal:publish` task, it will generate a zip file which will be self contained (will have all the required dependencies) and can be deployed independently on any machine.

 This application will start multiple containers on a given host machine and each container will have single/multiple components.